 For beds, borders and pots, frass soil improver can be sprinkled over the surface, lightly worked into the top layer and watered in.
 It releases gradually as soil life breaks it down, so results build over time rather than arriving all at once.
 Apply early in the season and reapply every few months as a top dressing to maintain soil biology through the growing year.

-For slug-prone plants, applying frass around the base of vulnerable plants like hostas may offer a natural layer of protection.
+For slug-prone plants, applying insect frass around the base of vulnerable plants like hostas may offer a natural layer of protection.
 Slugs and snails appear sensitive to chitin, and while frass won't replace a broader approach to pest management, it's a considered addition to a garden that's working with nature rather than against it.

 For lawns, apply after mowing and gently rake in for best contact with the soil.
 This helps the nutrients and microorganisms reach the root zone where they're most needed.